grantmcconnaughey/grails-cache-manager/README.md

 ## Compatibility

-This plugin is currently only available with the [Grails Cache Plugin](http://grails.org/plugin/cache) or with the [Grails Cache Plugin](http://grails.org/plugin/cache) **and** [Ehcache Cache Plugin](http://grails.org/plugin/cache-ehcache).
+This plugin is currently only compatible with the [Grails Cache Plugin](http://grails.org/plugin/cache) by itself or with the Grails Cache Plugin and [Ehcache Cache Plugin](http://grails.org/plugin/cache-ehcache) together.
 If the Ehcache Cache Plugin is also installed then the cache manager interface will including settings for Time to Live and disabling/enabling a cache.

 ## Usage